Yosiky/labs_oop/docs/lab2.md

     virtual void printInfo(void) const = 0; /* You must to mark a function "<func> = 0" */
 };

+/*
+ * If you don't say a type of inheritance, then the type will be used default:
+ * - public for structs
+ * - private for classes
+ */
-class Circle : Figure {
+struct Circle : Figure {
-public:
     void printInfo(void) const override {
         std::cout << "It's Circle" << std::endl;
     }
 };

-class Square : Figure {
+struct Square : Figure {
-public:

     /* If function will be uncommented we don't get error in main() */
     // void printInfo(void) const override {